 Processing your data outside the UK and EEA

-We sometimes use third parties based outside the UK and European Economic Area.
+We sometimes use third parties based outside the UK and European Economic Area (EEA).
 For example some of our IT administrative activities are supported by third parties based in India and Israel.
-We will always ensure they will protect your information to EU standards.
+Very occasionally, a Satsuma employee may also need to work outside of the UK and EEA.
+Each processing activity is fully risk-assessed and we will always ensure they will protect your information to UK and EU standards.

-If we do transfer information outside of the UK or EEA, we will make sure that it is protected in the same way as if it was being used in the UK or EEA.
+If we do transfer information outside of the UK or EEA to one of our third parties, we will make sure that it is protected in the same way as if it was being used in the UK or EEA.
 We’ll use one of these safeguards:

 Sometimes these organisations may disclose information to foreign authorities in the fight against crime and terrorism where they are legally obliged to do so.